WebexSamples/postman-webex/README.md

 - [import the all-resources-scripted collection](ImportAndConfigure.md),
 - select a postman environment containing your spark token,
 - now, you're ready to invoke the Spark API,
-- for example, go to the Rooms resource entry, and run the requests in the displayed order.
+- for example, go to the Messages folder, and run the requests from top to bottom.

 ![messages](docs/img/scripted-collection-messages.png)